HeyJoFlyer/universal_oled/README.md

 ### Free as in Freedom

-## ATTENTION - This repo is WIP!
-## Do not order a pcb yet as the pcb has not been tested.

 This repository provides the complete open-source hardware design for a compact, Wi-Fi-capable smart display using an ESP32 and a 128x64 I2C OLED module.
 The project includes a manufacturable PCB and a 3D-printable case.
 An optional capacitive touch sensor can be added to the case.

 This project is ideal for developers who want to integrate a small display into smart home interfaces, information kiosks, sensor dashboards, or other embedded projects.
 Examples include uses with ESPHome for HomeAssistant or weather display.